Lecture notes on ridge regression: Ridge regression

 High-throughput techniques measure many characteristics of a single sample simultaneously.
 The number of characteristics $p$ measured may easily exceed ten thousand.
 In most medical studies the number of samples $n$ involved often falls behind the number of characteristics measured, i.e: $p > n$.
 The resulting $(n \times p)$-dimensional data matrix $\mathbf{X}$:

 from such a study contains a larger number of covariates than samples.
-When $p > n$ the data matrix $\mathbf{X}$ is said to be \textit{high-dimensional}.
+When $p > n$ the data matrix $\mathbf{X}$ is said to be \textit{high-dimensional}, although no formal definition exists.

-In these notes we adopt the traditional statistical notation of the data matrix.
+In this chapter we adopt the traditional statistical notation of the data matrix.
 An alternative notation would be $\mathbf{X}^{\top}$ (rather than $\mathbf{X}$), which is employed in the field of (statistical) bioinformatics.
-In $\mathbf{X}^{\top}$ the rows comprise the samples rather than the covariates.
+In $\mathbf{X}^{\top}$ the columns comprise the samples rather than the covariates.
 The case for the bioinformatics notation stems from practical arguments.
 A spreadsheet is designed to have more rows than columns.
 In case $p > n$ the traditional notation yields a spreadsheet with more columns than rows.
 When $p > 10000$ the conventional display is impractical.
-In these notes we stick to the conventional statistical notation of the data matrix as all mathematical expressions involving $\mathbf{X}$ are then in line with those of standard textbooks on regression.
+In this chapter we stick to the conventional statistical notation of the data matrix as all mathematical expressions involving $\mathbf{X}$ are then in line with those of standard textbooks on regression.

 The information contained in $\mathbf{X}$ is often used to explain a particular property of the samples involved.
 In applications in molecular biology $\mathbf{X}$ may contain microRNA expression data from which the expression levels of a gene are to be described.
 When the gene's expression levels are denoted by $\mathbf{Y} = (Y_{1}, \ldots, Y_n)^{\top}$, the aim is to find the linear relation $Y_i = \mathbf{X}_{i, \ast} \bbeta$ from the data at hand by means of regression analysis.
 Regression is however frustrated by the high-dimensionality of $\mathbf{X}$ (illustrated in Section \ref{sect.ridgeRegression} and at the end of Section \ref{sect.constrainedEstimation}).
 These notes discuss how regression may be modified to accommodate the high-dimensionality of $\mathbf{X}$.
+First, linear regression is recaputilated.